startino/aitino/aitino/prompts/improve/generic.md

 ```

 Tactic: Give the model access to specific functions
 The Chat Completions API allows passing a list of function descriptions in requests.
 This enables models to generate function arguments according to the provided schemas.
 Generated function arguments are returned by the API in JSON format and can be used to execute function calls.
 Output provided by function calls can then be fed back into a model in the following request to close the loop.
 This is the recommended way of using OpenAI models to call external functions.
-To learn more see the function calling section in our introductory text generation guide and more function calling examples in the OpenAI Cookbook.

 END PROMPT WRITING KNOWLEDGE